 5. A desire to be part of the community, be fully engaged, and give back

 Some of the most enjoyable aspects of the cannabis business are also the industry’s most challenging.
 Since this is an evolving community of cannabis companies and professionals, it needs to be thought of as such.
 Candidates who do well embrace learning and are open to different ideas and approaches.
-So much is learned every day about the cannabis plant and its ability to heal or provide relief, as well as how to manage a cannabis company or dispensary, build company culture, navigate the supply chain, and maintain a staff of top talent.
+So much is learned every day about the cannabis plant and its ability to heal or provide relief, as well as how to manage a cannabis company or dispensary, build company culture, work with growers, navigate the supply chain, and maintain a staff of top talent .
 It is unlike any other industry in which I have been involved.